ALN006/block_simulation/readme.md

 ## 📌 Principle

-If one block is `100^n` times heavier than another, and both undergo linear elastic collisions, the total number of collisions equals the first `n` digits of π.
+If one block is `100^n` times heavier than another, and both undergo linear elastic collisions with a wall, the total number of collisions equals the first `n` digits of π.

 ## 🧪 How It Works

-- Two blocks: one with mass `m`, another with mass `100^n * m`
+- There are two blocks: one with mass `m`, another with mass `100^n * m`
 - Initially The heavier block moves toward the lighter block and a wall with unit velocity and made to collide
 - Each elastic collision (with wall or other block) is counted
-- Total collisions = Digits of π !
+- Total collisions = Digits of π

 ## 📊 Visualizations

-- `plot_VelocityVsVelocity`: Phase diagram of block velocities versuse each other to form an ellipse
+- `plot_VelocityVsVelocity`: Phase diagram of block root mass * velocities versuse each other to form an circle (conservation of energy)
-- `plot_VelocityVsCollision`: Block velocity vs. collision count with various fits
+- `plot_VelocityVsCollision`: Smaller block velocity vs. collision count with various fits (fun)

 ## 🛠 Requirements